Jasonzhou78/ASPDOTNET_AS2/ReadMe.txt

 16:14 check if the as2 project works well. built as2, it does.

 16:16 all four projects show the same interfaces so far.
+16:30
+--migration using command Add-Migration InitialCreate and Update-Database, successfully built --check the migration files, there is a new file called 20211113212911_InitialCreate.cs generated.
+(noticed that this operation is different with as1, which does a few steps before migration.)